Manila City Council

-The Manila City Council (Filipino: Sangguniang Panlungsod ng Maynila) or the city's legislature is composed of 38 councilors, with 36 councilors elected from Manila's six councilor districts (coextensive with the Legislative districts of Manila) and two councilors elected from the ranks of barangay (neighborhood) chairmen and the Sangguniang Kabataan (SK; youth councils).
+The Manila City Council (Spanish: Cabildo de Manila; Tagalog: Sangguniang Panlungsod ng Maynila) is the legislature of Manila, the capital city of the Philippines.
+It is composed of 38 councilors, with 36 councilors elected from Manila's six councilor districts (coextensive with the Legislative districts of Manila) and two councilors elected from the ranks of barangay (neighborhood) chairmen and the Sangguniang Kabataan (SK; youth councils).
 The presiding officer of the council is the Vice Mayor, who is elected citywide.

 The council is responsible for creating laws and ordinances under Manila's jurisdiction.
 The mayor can veto proposed bills, but the council can override it with a two-thirds supermajority.

 History

 After the Spanish incorporated Manila as a city in 1571, membership to the council was originally restricted to them.
-On June 24, 1571 (which would later be declared as Manila Day), the municipal government, or the Cabildo was established, consisting of two mayors, twelve councilors and a secretary.
+On June 24, 1571 (which would later be declared as Manila Day), the municipal government, or the Cabildo was established, consisting of two mayors, twelve councilors, and a secretary.
 The mayor was chosen by lottery, with councilors nominating four candidates, with two candidates being drawn to serve as mayors.

 In 1689, the council ordered the expulsion on non-Christian Chinese in the city, leading to a decline in Chinese population by 1700.

 This would be the setup until 1901, after the Americans took control of the islands.
-In that year, the new American insular government instituted a municipal board consisting of a Filipino mayor, a Filipino member, and three American members all nominated by the Americans.
+Under the provisions of the Manila City Charter enacted that same year, the Manila Municipal Board was established, consisting of three members appointed by the Civil Governor with the approval of the Philippine Commission.
+These members could be removed through the same process.
+One of the appointees was designated as the president of the Board and was tasked with presiding over all meetings.
+In 1903, the Philippine Commission enacted Act No. 936, expanding the Municipal Board’s composition to five members by including the City Engineer and the President of the Advisory Board as ex officio members.
+During that time, the Municipal Board consisted of two Filipinos and three Americans.
 An advisory board was included, with all eleven members being Filipinos, representing each of Manila's 11 wards.
 In 1916, the advisory board was abolished, and the municipal board was increased to ten members, all of them elected by Filipinos, although the mayor was still appointed.
+However, the municipal board ceased to function until World War II.
+It reconvened on July 20, 1945, upon the liberation of Manila, consisting of new members appointed by President Sergio Osmeña.

-In 1949, the Revised City Charter modified the board's composition: now, the five members of the House of Representatives of the Philippines from the city are its members, with the vice mayor becoming its presiding officer.
-After the declaration of martial law in 1972, President Ferdinand Marcos abolished the board in 1975.
+In 1949, the Revised City Charter modified the board's composition: five members from each of the city's four districts, with the vice mayor becoming its presiding officer.
+All members were elected in 1951.
+In 1975, three years fter the declaration of martial law in 1972 by President Ferdinand Marcos, the board was abolished as legislative powers for the entire Metro Manila was exercised by the Metropolitan Manila Commission.